-Item Subject Matter Council Direction from Outstanding Items List Previous Reporting Timeframe New Proposed Reporting Timeframe Additional Comments Items for Council cons ideration in 2022 15.
-INFO-2020-34: Active Transportation Implementation Plan - Bicycle Lanes Meeting Date: Committee of the Whole - Electronic February 22, 2021 Recommendation: That the information report entitled Active Transportation Implementation Plan - Bicycle Lanes be referred to staff to organize a Council Workshop in Q3 2021, to look at ways to continue to implement bike infrastructure while looking at best practices to mitigate community impact; and, Responsible Department: Engineering Services Q3 2021 2022 To ensure balanced department workplans, staff will schedule a Workshop in 2022.
-16. Multi Use Trails Safety Enhancements Meeting Date: Committee of the Whole - Electronic February 22, 2021 Recommendation: That staff proceed with coordinating a Council Workshop to explore the future direction and priorities for developing multi use trails, by Q3 2021; and, Responsible Department: Public Works Services Q3 2021 2022 Staff are working to coordinate similarly related workshops, coordinate information where possible and prioritize accordingly.
+Item Subject Matter Council Direction from Outstanding Items List Previous Reporting Timeframe New Proposed Reporting Timeframe Additional Comments Items for Council cons sideration in 2022 15.
+INFO-2020-34: Active Transportation Implementation Plan - Bicycle Lanes Meeting Date: Committee of the Whole - Electronic February 22, 2021 Recommendation: 1.
+That the information report entitled Active Transportation Implementation Plan - Bicycle Lanes be referred to staff to organize a Council Workshop in Q3 2021, to look at ways to continue to implement bike infrastructure while looking at best practices to mitigate community impact; and, Q3 2021 2022 To ensure balanced department workplans, staff will schedule a Workshop in 2022.
+Responsible Department: • Engineering Services 16.
+Multi Use Trails Safety Enhancements Meeting Date: Committee of the Whole - Electronic February 22, 2021 Recommendation: 5.
+That staff proceed with coordinating a Council Workshop to explore the future direction and priorities for developing multi use trails, by Q3 2021; and, Responsible Department: • Public Works Services Q3 2021 2022 Staff are working to coordinate similarly related workshops, coordinate information where possible and prioritize accordingly.
 Staff also require additional time to explore and further investigate best practices and innovative approaches in Multi Use Trails.
-17. Downtown Parking Review Meeting Date: Council - Electronic - August 31, 2020 Recommendations: That staff be directed to consult with the BIA and report to Council by Q1 2021 on potential permanent 30 minute parking restrictions on Main Street including a review of other options; and, That Council direct staff to present a report on parking wayfinding in the downtown area for Council consideration in Q2 2021; Responsible Departments: Innovation & Strategic Initiatives Q2 2021 Q1 2021 2022
+17. Downtown Parking Review Meeting Date: Council - Electronic - August 31, 2020 Recommendations: That staff be directed to consult with the BIA and report to Council by Q1 2021 on potential permanent 30 minute parking restrictions on Main Street including a review of other options; and, That Council direct staff to present a report on parking wayfinding in the downtown area for Council consideration in Q2 2021; Responsible Departments: Innovation &amp; Strategic Initiatives Q2 2021 Q1 2021 2022

-Item Subject Matter Council Direction from Outstanding Items List Previous Reporting Timeframe New Proposed Reporting Timeframe Additional Comments Items for Council consideration in 2022 18.
-Heritage Designations - York Region Administrative Building and Newmarket Canal System Meeting Date: Committee of the Whole - April 30, 2018 Recommendations: The Strategic Leadership Team/Operational Leadership Team recommend that the following be referred to staff for review and report: That the Heritage Newmarket Advisory Committee propose to the Region of York that the Administration Centre building be designated, due to its noted architect; and, That the Heritage Newmarket Advisory Committee recommend the Town of Newmarket designate the Newmarket Canal system.
-Q4 2021 Q2 2021 Q1 2021 Q3 2020 Q1 2020 2022 Timing is contingent on York Region first bringing this matter forward for Regional consideration.
+Item Subject Matter Council Direction from Outstanding Items List Previous Reporting Timeframe New Proposed Reporting Timeframe Additional Comments Items for Council cons sideration in 2022 18.
+Heritage Designations - York Region Administrative Building and Newmarket Canal System Meeting Date: Committee of the Whole - April 30, 2018 Recommendations: The Strategic Leadership Team/Operational Leadership Team recommend that the following be referred to staff for review and report: Q4 2021 Q2 2021 Q1 2021 Q3 2020 Q1 2020 2022 Timing is contingent on York Region first bringing this matter forward for Regional consideration.
 As the timing for this is not known, 2022 is the proposed timeframe.
-Responsible Department:Planning and Building Services 19.
-Hollingsworth Arena and Future Ice Allocation Considerations Meeting Date: Committee of the Whole - April 8, 2019 Recommendations: That the Town of Newmarket operate with six ice pads and report back annually on the status of ice allocations, and ability to accommodate users; and That within six months staff bring back a report on any plans for public amenity use at this location; Responsible Department: Recreation and Culture Services Q3 2021 Q1 & Q3 2020 2022 Due to the restrictions and limitations during the Covid-19 pandemic, this upcoming 2021-2022 season will be the first season in which we will operate with six indoor ice surfaces.
+19. Hollingsworth Arena and Future Ice Allocation Considerations Meeting Date: Committee of the Whole - April 8, 2019 Recommendations: That the Town of Newmarket operate with six ice pads and report back annually on the status of ice allocations, and ability to accommodate users; and That within six months staff bring back a report on any plans for public amenity use at this location; Responsible Department: Recreation and Culture Services Q3 2021 Q1 & Q3 2020 2022 Due to the restrictions and limitations during the Covid-19 pandemic, this upcoming 2021-2022 season will be the first season in which we will operate with six indoor ice surfaces.
 As such, further reporting on how this impacted user groups will be explored next year after a full season of operation.
 With respect to reporting on future use of the Hollingsworth Property, work will continue with the Developer to determine timelines in light of the pandemic.
 A further report will follow in 2022.